hashicorp/terraform-google-terraform-enterprise-gke-hvd/README.md

 5. Populate your own custom values into the `terraform.tfvars.example` file that was provided (in particular, values enclosed in the `<>` characters).
 Then, remove the `.example` file extension such that the file is now named `terraform.tfvars`.

-6. Navigate to the directory of your newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.
+6. Navigate to the directory of the newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.

-**The TFE infrastructure resources have now been created.
-Next comes the application layer portion of the deployment (which we refer to as the Post Steps), which will involve interacting with your GKE cluster via `kubectl` and installing the TFE application via `helm`.**
+**At this point, the Terraform-managed infrastructure resources for TFE have been created.**

+The next phase of the deployment is the application layer (referred to as the **Post Steps**).
+This phase involves interacting with your GKE cluster using `kubectl` and installing the TFE application using `helm`.
+The steps are documented using these CLI tools as a baseline; equivalent Kubernetes tooling or workflows may be used as appropriate.

 ## Post Steps